 They moved to St Helens near Liverpool and as soon as they were established in their new home “Pat” got a job in the censorship department at the Ministry of War in Liverpool.
 Pat’s mother was of French decent and her daughter had grown up able to speak French fluently, and on one particular day she was approached at work by “a lady” on behalf of the government who asked, “would you like to help us”?

-Pat immediately began training in a special camp, but in her innocence she initially didn’t quite understand the consequences until she was parachuted into Normandy as a S.O.E. courier to deliver messages to the French Resistance, using a specially made secret pouch which she carried.
+Pat immediately began training in a special camp, but in her innocence she initially didn’t quite understand the consequences until she was parachuted into Normandy as a S.O.E. field agent or courier, to deliver messages to the French Resistance, using a specially made secret pouch which she carried.
 On her first mission her parachute became tangled in a tree and she had to wait many hours in darkness until the Resistance found her.
 Upon arriving at the appointed farm house, she found it had been taken over by German troops and she had to spend several weeks pretending to be a cousin visiting from Paris – even though she had never been in France on her own before.
 She would eventually pass on the messages and return to Britain, being picked up at sea by a British submarine.

 The British Council “House” Liverpool 1943.
 The original had been destroyed by Luftwaffe bombers only a few months after opening in 1940.